 Without the label, it was hard to guess the original function of this object from its mangled remains.

 On 5 March 2007, this car was destroyed in a suicide blast within an historic book market in Baghdad, Iraq.

 This wasn’t the car containing the bomb, yet it’s disfigured almost beyond recognition.

 38 civilians died.
 And seeing the damage done to metal, it’s heartbreaking to think of the fragility of the human body in comparison.
 It’s a stark reminder that in our modern world it’s civilians, not soldiers, who are often targets of war.

 3. T-34 Tank

-With a total of 80,000 produced during and after World War One, the T-34 was the most popular tank, becoming an icon of the Soviet Union.
+With a total of 80,000 produced during and after World War Two, the T-34 was the most popular tank, becoming an icon of the Soviet Union.
 But, as with most weapons of war, it means very different things to different people.

 Viewed without a political lens, it’s interesting to appreciate the details which made it a successful design;

 Tracks remind you of anything?
 They were based on a wristwatch.
 A simple pin holding separate pieces together.
 This meant most soldiers could replace the part, you didn’t have to rely on an engineer performing a complicated task.